Brunei Food Guide

 Tutong District

-Tutong District is known for its more traditional and rural culinary practices.
-Emphasis is placed on fresh, locally sourced ingredients, including river fish and forest vegetables.
-The district's cuisine offers a glimpse into Brunei's culinary heritage, with dishes often prepared using time-honored recipes.
+Known for more traditional and rural culinary practices.
+Emphasis on fresh, locally sourced ingredients, including river fish and forest vegetables.
+The district's cuisine offers a glimpse into Brunei's culinary heritage with time-honored recipes.

 Cultural Significance: